ibis7/HackerNewsAssessment/README.md

 Documentation and Samples for the Official HN API.
 Contribute to HackerNews/API development by creating an account on GitHub.

 ## Assumptions
-We still want to show the stories without hyperlinks
+We still want to show the stories without hyperlinks.
+We are only caching to avoid going to the API for every action (sorting, paging), when searching we'll avoid caching to make sure we get the latest ones

 ## Pending
 Front
 	Unit tests
 	---
 	Scrollable grid, fixed headers, more tweaking
+	Clear search button
 	Change hyperlink so it's a button?
 Change grid to cards?
 Back
 	Unit tests